usaid-cs/yesterday-i-learned/random.md

 1. [Thailand hand-peels shrimps.](https://www.washingtonpost.com/news/wonk/wp/2015/12/15/the-shocking-truth-about-shrimp-today/)
 1. To... kill an unconscious person, [cover their nose with one of their hands' webbing, then apply pressure to it by having them lie face down](https://www.reddit.com/r/me_irl/comments/4hu8ih/me_irl/d2siwsx).
 1. It is very hard to [get up from lying down while holding something](https://www.youtube.com/watch?v=GdAXt7YyGe0), empirically speaking.
-1. According to [random people on the Internet working on an app](https://hbr.org/2016/03/why-your-late-twenties-is-the-worst-time-of-your-life), you won't be an actual adult until you get married and have kids; and, before then, you will live the worst time of your life.
 1. In a [citation-less wiki section about REST](https://en.wikipedia.org/wiki/Representational_state_transfer#Code_on_demand_.28optional.29), the spec includes transfer of code from the server to the client, allowing the server to manipulate what the client does.
 1. By mass, [Americans eat the same amount of watermelons as oranges](http://flowingdata.com/2016/05/17/the-changing-american-diet/).
 1. If you stand for nothing, you fall for everything.
 Watch [a white man claiming to be a 7-year old Chinese female, and people accepting it.](http://www.informationliberation.com/?id=54643)